Knowledge base

 ”

-- This certificate is designed for another field (
+- This certificate is designed for another domain (

 preview.infomaniak.website

-). - It is presented only when the NIS is not used.
+). - It is only presented when SNI is not used.

-- The browser receiving this certificate would identify it as not corresponding to the requested domain, but this does not affect normal connections with SNI.
+- The browser receiving this certificate would identify it as not matching the requested domain, but this does not affect normal connections with SNI.

-- Google and other search engines use modern browsers that support the NIS.
+- Google and other search engines use modern browsers that support SNI.

-- They receive the #1 certificate that is valid for your domain.
+- They receive certificate #1, which is valid for your domain.

-- Warnings concerning certificate #2 have no impact on the SEO.
+- Warnings regarding certificate #2 do not impact SEO.

-- Only problems with the main certificate (#1) could affect the SEO.
+- Only issues with the primary certificate (#1) could affect SEO.

-This configuration is perfectly suited for shared hosting where several sites share the same infrastructure, with a preview certificate serving as a folding solution.
+This configuration is perfectly suited for shared hosting where multiple sites share the same infrastructure, with a preview certificate serving as a fallback solution.

 This guide explains how to obtain an SSL certificate of type .p12 2048 bits , useful notably for SAP, Salesforce, etc. from the Infomaniak infrastructure.